 Cocoon sprang from an unpublished novel by a relatively unknown writer named David Saperstein.
 Lili Fini Zanuck, wife of Hollywood legend producer Richard D. Zanuck saw something in the story and paid $2,500 for it, developing it into the $17 million project that would be her filmmaking debut.

-According to the DVD commentary, Guttenberg and Welch's characters making love in the pool was filmed while a tropical storm raged outside.
 During filming in Florida, in the early hours of Oct.
 15, 1984 with Steve Guttenberg in the car, Brian Dennehy drove away from a Bennigan's on 66th Street N, made an illegal U-turn in front of a patrol car and was pulled over.

 The officers report stated the actor "smelled strongly of alcohol, staggered as he walked and did poor on balance tests."